 - Earn annual leave, sick leave and paid federal holidays

-- May qualify for a Student Intern Relocation Incentive
+- May qualify for a Student Intern Relocation Incentive (DoD Components determine)

-- May gain the opportunity to non-competitively convert to a permanent Acquisition workforce position upon successful completion of the program.
+- May gain the opportunity to non-competitively convert to a permanent acquisition workforce position upon successful completion of the program.

-- Be suitable for Federal employment, determined by a background investigation
+- Be suitable for Federal employment, determined by a background investigation.

-- Be able to obtain and hold a security clearance
+- Be able to obtain and hold a security clearance.

-- Be enrolled full-time as a sophomore or junior in an undergraduate program at an accredited university and have completed a minimum of 24 credit hours
+- Be enrolled full-time as a sophomore or junior in an undergraduate program at an accredited university and have completed a minimum of 24 credit hours.

-- Have a minimum GPA of 3.0/4.0
+- Have a minimum GPA of 3.0/4.0.

-- Be available for an interview and other applicable processing between October 2018 and December 2018
+- Be available for an interview and other applicable processing between October 2019 and December 2019.

-- Be available for the 10-week summer program June through August of 2019
+- Be available for the 10-week summer program May through August of 2020.

-- If male, over 18 years of age, and born after December 31, 1959, you have registered with the Selective Service System
+- If male, over 18 years of age, and born after December 31, 1959, you have registered with the Selective Service System.

 NOTE: Some positions may require pre-employment drug testing.

-- Résumé that includes the following information:
+Résumé that includes the following information:

 - contact information;